Error Codes

 403permission_error

-Example: Key restricted to specific models or IP addresses.
+Example: Key restricted to specific models (model_not_allowed), IP addresses, or content blocked by a guardrail (guardrail_blocked).

 404not_found